 Selection and Transition Process:

-- The search committee will review applications during June, 2025.
+- The search committee will review applications during July, 2025.

-- Successful applicants will be notified in July.
+- Successful applicants will be notified in August.

 - The new editors will begin working with current editors in September of 2025 for a transition period.
 Beginning in January 2026 the new editors will assume sole responsibility for the journal’s publication.